Skip to main content

 • If the key changes (which shouldn’t happen for a running pod), you’ll get a warning

-When you delete a pod and create a new one, the CLI automatically cleans up the old host key from your ~/.ssh/known_hosts file to prevent conflicts.
+When you delete a pod, the CLI automatically cleans up the old host key from your ~/.ssh/known_hosts file to prevent conflicts.
+Deleted pod SSH ports are reserved for 7 days before reuse.